koechkiplangat/Python-Scripting-in-DigSILENT-PowerFactory/README.md

 ###Test Grid

 The Brazillian Seven bus equivalent system is used as the test grid for this project.
-A digsilent file of this project is available the code section as a .dz file
+A digsilent file of this project is available the code section as a .dz file.
+Upload this file to your powerfactory and activate the network grid and the study case.
 More information regarding this grid can be found in these two references.

 - https://icseg.iti.illinois.edu/brazilian-7-bus-system/#:~:text=This%207%2Dbus%2C%205%2D,small%2Dsignal%20stability%20related%20works.